 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiencies described below to be significant deficiencies.
+We did not identify any deficiencies in internal control that we consider to be significant deficiencies.